desimpson/aws-node-typescript-multi-instance-lambda/README.md

 ### Removal

-The "--param" option is also required to tear down the stack associated with a `hello` instance.
+"--param" is also required to run the `sls remove` command to tear down the CloudFormation stack associated with a specific instance.

 ```bash
 npx sls remove --region ap-southeast-2 --param="instance=foo"